- Whitefish, Montana

 Hit it short left and watch the ball roll towards the middle of the green.
 A front pin is pretty difficult here, though, as the green slopes to the back right.

 The 5th is my vote for the worst hole on the course.
 At 347 yards, it’s the second shortest par 4, playing back up the slope.
 However, it’s overly tight, limiting options.
-It’s a pretty standard iron-wedge to a pretty weird green complex.
+It’s a pretty standard hybrid-wedge to a pretty weird green complex.

 The 6th is a fairly straightforward par 5.
 567 on the card, I’ve always felt like this hole plays a little longer than what it says.
 Your eyes say go left, but leaves a longer (but easier) second shot if you go for it.
 Down the right is a tougher tee shot and you’ll have to work it around a big tree about 120 out, but it’s a shorter yardage.